lrspeiser/sigmagravity/README.md

 ### 3.1 Radial Acceleration Relation (SPARC Galaxies)

-We test the framework on the SPARC database containing 175 late-type galaxies with high-quality rotation curves and 3.6μm photometry.
-Using the derived formula with no free parameters (A = √3, g† = cH₀/(2e)), we analyze all 171 galaxies with sufficient data quality.
+We test the framework on the SPARC database (Lelli+ 2016) containing 175 late-type galaxies with high-quality rotation curves and 3.6μm photometry.

+**Methodology:**
+- **Mass-to-light ratio:** We adopt M/L = 0.5 M☉/L☉ at 3.6μm, the universal value recommended by Lelli+ (2016) based on stellar population models.
+This is not fitted per-galaxy.
+- **Distances and inclinations:** Fixed to SPARC published values; not varied in our analysis.
+- **Scatter metric:** RAR scatter is computed as the RMS of log₁₀(g_obs/g_pred) across all radial points.
+- **"No free parameters":** The Σ-Gravity formula uses A = √3 and g† = cH₀/(2e) derived from theory.
+The only external input is the universal M/L from stellar population models.

 **Results (171 galaxies):**